jytan17/jytan17.github.io/_posts/2021-09-28-Machine-Learning-Package-Experiements.md

 Below is a plot to help us determine how many PCAs we should use for k-means.
-The visualization shows how much variance each PCA is able to capture, therefore, for PCAs with low values, it may be considered as irrelevant and we can safely neglect them for the next stage.
+The visualization shows how much variance each PCA is able to capture, therefore, PCAs with low values may be considered as irrelevant and we can safely neglect them for the next stage.

 ```python